 A Scottish distance runner who battled back from injury to fulfill her Olympic dream on the streets of London in 2012.

-Freya Ross's path to the Olympic marathon was carved through persistence and a series of gritty comebacks.
-Hailing from Scotland, she emerged as a formidable force on the British distance running scene in the late 2000s, dominating prestigious road races like the Great Yorkshire Run and claiming the Great Ireland Run title.
-Her trajectory toward the 2012 London Games, however, was derailed by a serious stress fracture.
-What defines Ross's story is her determined rehabilitation; she fought her way back to fitness and, in a dramatic final qualifying race, secured her spot on Team GB.
-Running in front of a home crowd in London, she finished as the top British woman in the Olympic marathon.
-While injuries ultimately limited her career, that single Olympic performance cemented her legacy as an athlete of tremendous heart who seized her moment on the world's biggest stage.
+Freya Ross finished as the top British woman in the Olympic marathon at the 2012 London Games.
+Hailing from Scotland, she emerged as a formidable force on the British distance running scene in the late 2000s.
+She won the Great Yorkshire Run and claimed the Great Ireland Run title.
+Her trajectory toward the London Games was derailed by a serious stress fracture.
+She fought her way back to fitness and, in a dramatic final qualifying race, secured her spot on Team GB.
+Running in front of a home crowd, she seized her moment on the world's biggest stage.
+Injuries ultimately limited her career.
+She was born in 1983.

 1981–1996